BlackCat13656/etch-a-sketch/README.md

 # etch-a-sketch

-One of the final projects from the "fundamentals" section from The Odin Project
+One of the final projects from the "fundamentals" section from The Odin Project.